axeloh/GAT-pytorch/README.md

 ### Evaluation
+I evaluate the model on two standard citation network benchmark datasets: [Cora dataset](https://relational.fit.cvut.cz/dataset/CORA) and [CiteSeer dataset](https://linqs.soe.ucsc.edu/data).
+I follow the same experimental setup as in the paper.
+Only 20 radomly sampled nodes per class are used for training.
+The trained model is evaluated on 1000 test nodes, while 500 nodes are used as validation.
+The reported results are averaged over 5 runs.

-On the [Cora dataset](https://relational.fit.cvut.cz/dataset/CORA) the model achieved ~81% accuracy on the test set.
+On Cora the model achieved ~80.8 ± 0.9% accuracy on the test set.
 It uses ~0.35sec per epoch on 2x Nvidia RTX 2080 Ti 11GB.
 In the original paper they report reaching an accuracy of 83 ± 0.7%.

-On the [CiteSeer dataset](https://linqs.soe.ucsc.edu/data) it achieved ~69% accuracy on the test set.
+On CiteSeer it achieved ~69% accuracy on the test set.
 It uses ~0.4sec per epoch on 2x Nvidia RTX 2080 Ti 11GB.
 In the original paper they report reaching an accuracy of 72.5 ± 0.7%.